Robert Duggan (venture capitalist): Computer Motion (Intuitive Surgical)

 Duggan was a founding shareholder of Computer Motion (now Intuitive Surgical), which develops the technology used in robot-assisted surgery, aimed at improving patients' experiences by reducing the degree of invasion during surgery.
-The company worked to accomplish "patient and physician-friendly" robotic surgery - a term coined by Duggan who led the company as chairman from 1990 to 2003.
-On 7 Sept 2001 Computer Motion conducted the "Lindbergh Operation" - the first transatlantic telesurgical operation.
+The company worked to accomplish "patient and physician-friendly" robotic surgery - a term coined by Duggan - who led the company as chairman from 1990 to 2003.
+On 7 Sept, 2001, Computer Motion conducted the "Lindbergh Operation" - the first transatlantic telesurgical operation.
 It was performed by surgeons in New York on a patient in France.

 Pharmacyclics

 Pharmacyclics is a pharmaceutical company primarily focused on the development of cancer therapies.
-From 2008 to 2015, Duggan was the largest investor in as well as chairman and CEO of Pharmacyclics.
+From 2008 to 2015 Duggan was the chairman and CEO of Pharmacyclics, as well as its largest investor.
 The company then focused its research on ibrutinib (branded as Imbruvica), a B cell cancer drug highly effective for treating chronic lymphocytic leukemia (CLL), the most common form of adult leukemia.
-Imbruvica was approved for the treatment of four different types of blood cancer.
+Imbruvica went on to be approved for the treatment of four different types of blood cancer.

-Duggan invested in Pharmacyclics when it was valued at between $1 and $3 per share, and negotiated its sale to AbbVie at $261.25 per share in 2015, in a deal valued at $21 billion.
+Duggan invested in Pharmacyclics when it was valued at between $1 and $3 per share; he negotiated its sale to AbbVie at $261.25 per share in 2015, in a deal valued at $21 billion.
 He received $3.5 billion from the sale of Pharmacyclics to AbbVie in "one of the biggest paydays ever from the buyout of a publicly held company."
 As CEO and chairman of Pharmacyclics from 2008 to 2015, Duggan had opted not to receive compensation from the company.

-Investopedia says, between 2008 and 2015, "Duggan saved Pharmacyclics and turned it into a billion‐dollar company with more than 500 employees."
+Investopedia says that between 2008 and 2015, "Duggan saved Pharmacyclics and turned it into a billion‐dollar company with more than 500 employees."